MikroElektronika/mikrosdk_click_v2/clicks/timerrelay/details.md

 ### Application Init

-> Initializes the driver and performs the click default configuration, then setting the ON time to 2 seconds.
+> Initializes the driver and performs the Click default configuration, then setting the ON time to 2 seconds.

 ```c